ourbunka/aidadiffusion/README.md

 AIDA GUI : [ourbunka.github.io/aidadiffusion](https://ourbunka.github.io/aidadiffusion)
-*AIDA GUI required "AIDAdiffusion.exe" and "staticserver.exe" running in your local pc or cloud server to function properly
+*AIDA GUI required "AIDAdiffusion.exe" running in your local pc or cloud server to function properly

 BY USING AIDA(AIDADIFFUSION) APP, YOU ARE AGREEING WITH OURBUNKA MOTION AIDA(AIDADIFFUSION) TERMS OF SERVICES, LICENSE AND